-A large number of proposals to hold a CIR failed to get off the ground because they could not get enough support; petitions to hold referendums on the topics subsequently lapsed.
-Petitions that failed to achieve the requisite level of support include prohibiting the production of eggs from battery hens; legalising voluntary euthanasia; spending at least 7% of GDP on government health services; replacing the country’s flag; and whether New Zealand should ‘adopt direct democracy by binding referendum’.
+Many proposals to hold a CIR failed to get off the ground because they could not get enough support; petitions to hold referendums on the topics subsequently lapsed.
+Petitions that failed to achieve the requisite level of support included prohibiting the production of eggs from battery hens; legalising voluntary euthanasia; spending at least 7% of GDP on government health services; replacing the country’s flag; and deciding whether New Zealand should ‘adopt direct democracy by binding referendum’.

 Each of the first four CIRs received overwhelming support for their propositions – 87.8%, 81.5%, 91.8% and 87.9%, respectively.
 The first CIR – the firefighters’ referendum – was held on 2 December 1995.
-It was not held in conjunction with a general election, and the turnout was very low: only 27% of enrolled electors cast a vote.
-The next two referendums – on the size of the House of Representatives and on the criminal justice system – were held together with the 1999 general election, and the turnout for both questions was 84.8% (which was also the turnout in the general election).
-As a result, when the fourth CIR, about the legality of corporal punishment of children, was held separate from a general election, the government decided to make it a postal ballot.
-The turnout was still comparatively low – 56.1% of enrolled voters took part – but, at the same time, the turnout was at least double that of the first CIR.
+It was not held in conjunction with a general election, and only 27% of enrolled electors cast a vote.
+The next two referendums – on the size of the House of Representatives and on the criminal justice system – were held together with the 1999 general election, and the turnout for both questions was 84.8% (the turnout in the general election).
+As a result, when the fourth CIR, about the legality of corporal punishment of children, was held separately from a general election, the government decided to make it a postal ballot.
+The turnout was still comparatively low – 56.1% of enrolled voters took part – but more than twice that for the first CIR.

 The fifth CIR, on asset sales, was held in late 2013.
 It was also separate from an election and was made a postal ballot.
-67.3% did not support the proposition.
+67.3% of those who voted did not support asset sales.